 Originally from East Yorkshire, Poppy is currently completing her Master’s at the Royal College of Music (RCM) with Alison Wells and Gary Matthewman as a Derek Butler scholar, where she is also recipient to a Henry Wood Accommodation Trust Award and the Countess of Munster Trust Award.
 Poppy has been further supported by the Il Circolo Italian Cultural Association Award, and the Mario Lanza Trust.
 Poppy graduated from the Royal Conservatoire of Scotland (RCS) in 2017 with a Bachelor of Music with Honours of the First Class, where she studied with Clare Shearer and Julia Lynch as an RCS Trust Scholar.

-2018 concert highlights include performing with Roger Vignoles in a recital of semi staged French song in the Britten Theatre, RCM, and making her solo debut with the Royal Philharmonic Orchestra at the Cadogan Hall in a performance of Grieg's Peer Gynt, conducted by Alexander Shelley.
+Concert highlights include performing with Roger Vignoles in a recital of semi staged French song in the Britten Theatre, RCM, and making her solo debut with the Royal Philharmonic Orchestra at the Cadogan Hall in a performance of Grieg's Peer Gynt, conducted by Alexander Shelley.
 Passionate about song, Poppy has performed as part of the RCM Song Plus series, and recently premiered a new composition at the Leeds Lieder Composer and Poets Forum.
 Recent solo work includes Schubert Mass in G and Howard Goodall’s Eternal Light, performed with the Jersey Festival Choir, and the St. John Passion, performed with the Glasgow Barons.
-Engagements in Berlin this year have included being a Masterclass Artist and Cover Artist at the Berlin Song Festival 2018 with Caroline Dowdle, where she will return to give a main recital with duo partner Marianna Abrahamyan.
+Engagements in Berlin have included being a Masterclass Artist and Cover Artist at the Berlin Song Festival 2018 with Caroline Dowdle, where she will return to give a main recital with duo partner Marianna Abrahamyan.
 Involved with Hull Urban Opera, Poppy will perform Erik Satie’s Socrate in a new ‘Music and Mindfulness’ project with the company in June 2019.

-During her time in Scotland, Poppy was an original member of the RCS Voices Consort, with whom she recorded for BBC Radio 3 and appeared as a soloist at Scottish festivals including the St. Magnus International Festival and the Edinburgh Fringe.
+During her time in Scotland, Poppy was an original member of the RCS Voices Consort, with whom she recorded for BBC Radio 3 and appeared as a soloist at Scottish festivals including the St. Magnus International Festival, Aberdeen International Youth Festival, and the Edinburgh Fringe.
 Highlights of her studies in Scotland included a series of performances of Messiaen’s Cinq Rechants for twelve solo voices, and being the soprano soloist for the Stravinsky Mass for brass and woodwind in Glasgow, and Perth Concert Hall.
-Poppy is an Artist with Live Music Now, which aims to make high quality music accessible for all, with whom she gave her first performance at the National Galleries of Scotland in March 2017.
+Poppy is an Artist with Live Music Now Scotland, which aims to make high quality music accessible for all, with whom she gave her first performance at the National Galleries of Scotland in March 2017.

 Poppy is grateful to the Derek Butler Trust, Mario Lanza Trust, Countess of Munster Trust, Henry Wood Accommodation Trust, and Yorkshire Ladies Council for Education for their support.